gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 with me, whatever it was.
 Madwomen and Bantangui taking poison---that was someone else's story.

 The emir sat brooding on his throne.
-One tiddle tum tum, two tiddle tum tum...
-At twenty, I cleared my throat.
+One tiddle tum tum, two tiddle tum tum… At twenty, I cleared my throat.
 The guard on my right elbowed me, but the emir looked up.
 "What?
 Oh, yes.
 You're free to go."
 He waved a hand.
 "Royal leniency, lucky this time, have your eyes if you ever do it again, et cetera.